Healthdirect Free Australian health advice you can count on.

 • Vitamin D can be found in some foods, but most vitamin D is made by your skin.

-• When you have a vitamin D blood test it measures how much 25-hydroxy-vitamin D is in your blood.
+• A vitamin D blood test measures how much 25-hydroxy-vitamin D is in your blood.

 • A vitamin D blood test can help your doctor check your risk of osteoporosis or other bone problems.